-IAS 16 (Amendment) 'Property, Plant and Equipment - Proceeds before Intended Use' (effective for annual periods beginning on or after 1 January 2022)
+IAS 16 (Amendment) 'Property, Plant and Equipment - Proceeds before Intended Use' (effective for annual accounting periods beginning on or after 1 January 2022)

 The amendment prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 It also requires entities to separately disclose the amounts of proceeds and costs relating to items produced that are not an output of the entity's ordinary activities.
-The amendment has not yet been endorsed by the EU.

-IAS 37 (Amendment) 'Onerous Contracts - Cost of Fulfilling a Contract' (effective for annual periods beginning on or after 1 January 2022)
+IAS 37 (Amendment) 'Onerous Contracts - Cost of Fulfilling a Contract' (effective for annual accounting periods beginning on or after 1 January 2022)

 The amendment clarifies that 'costs to fulfil a contract' comprise the incremental costs of fulfilling that contract and an allocation of other costs that relate directly to fulfilling contracts.
-The amendment also clarifies that, before a separate provision for an onerous contract is established, an entity recognises any impairment loss that has occurred on assets that relate directly to the contract, rather than on assets dedicated to that contract.
-The amendment has not yet been endorsed by the EU.
+The amendment also clarifies that, before a separate provision for an onerous contract is established, an entity recognises any impairment loss that has occurred on assets used in fulfilling the contract, rather than on assets dedicated to that contract.

-IFRS 3 (Amendment) 'Reference to the Conceptual Framework' (effective for annual periods beginning on or after 1 January 2022)
+IFRS 3 (Amendment) 'Reference to the Conceptual Framework' (effective for annual accounting periods beginning on or after 1 January 2022)

 The amendment updated the standard to refer to the 2018 Conceptual Framework for Financial Reporting, in order to determine what constitutes an asset or a liability in a business combination.
 In addition, an exception was added for some types of liabilities and contingent liabilities acquired in a business combination.
-Finally, it also clarified that the acquirer should not recognise contingent assets, as defined in IAS 37, at the acquisition date.
-The amendment has not yet been endorsed by the EU.
+Finally, it is clarified that the acquirer should not recognise contingent assets, as defined in IAS 37, at the acquisition date.

-IAS 1 (Amendment) 'Classification of liabilities as current or non-current' (effective for annual periods beginning on or after 1 January 2023)
+IAS 1 (Amendment) 'Classification of liabilities as current or non-current' (effective for annual accounting periods beginning on or after 1 January 2023)